-The highlights of this bill include the following items which would have been effected without the passage of this bill:
+The highlights of this bill include the following items which would have been affected without the passage of this bill:

-4. Alternative Minimum Tax.
-This bill addresses the alternative minimum tax and indexes it for inflation providing a savings to millions of taxpayers.
+- Alternative Minimum Tax.
+This bill addresses the alternative minimum tax and indexes it for inflation providing savings to millions of taxpayers.

-10. Unemployment Benefits.
-This bill extends long term unemployment benefits for one year for approximately 2 million Americans who would have lost these benefits December 31, 2012.
+- Unemployment Benefits.
+This bill extends long-term unemployment benefits for one year for approximately 2 million Americans who would have lost these benefits on December 31, 2012.

 As a result of the passage of this bill, approximately 99% of American taxpayers will not see any tax increase except for the 2% increase in the FICA tax.
 The FICA tax for the last two years has been 4.2%, and in 2013 that percentage will be increased to 6.2% up to the first $113,700.00 of income earned in 2013.

-In the short term, most American taxpayers have avoided the most damaging aspects of the fiscal cliff, however it still remains to be seen if the parachute will actually open before the Amercian taxpayer hits the ground.
+In the short term, most American taxpayers have avoided the most damaging aspects of the fiscal cliff, however, it still remains to be seen if the parachute will actually open before the American taxpayer hits the ground.
 The next few months will tell us if that parachute will open.

 NOTE: This general summary of the law should not be used to solve individual problems since slight changes in the fact situation may require a material variance in the applicable legal advice.

 Certified Specialist in Estate Planning,